na-na-hi/renget/archive/pcrgjpstartguide.md

 https://priconne-redive.jp/news/update/20375/

+##->Recommended Hard nodes to farm<-
+Here are some good targets to take advantage of your x3 Hard bonuses as a new player.
+Be careful not to farm some of their nodes in side stories by accident.
+You can if you want, but obviously they won't be getting x3 hard bonuses.
+These characters are not suggested in order of priority, as the meta/usage of a unit can shift from month to month.

+###->General usage (CB or Arena + Dungeon, Luna Tower, Dimensional Luna Tower, etc...)<-
+These units see usage in multiple modes frequently for clearing content.

+- Djeeta
+- Shiori
+- Summer Kasumi
+- Noire Kuuka
+- Oedo Yuki

+###->CB Specialists<-
+These units shine the most in Clan Battle.

+- Ruka
+- Arisa
+- Jun
+- Angel Yori
+- Magical Monika
+- Shefi
+- Tomo
+- Cinderella Maho
+- Noire Io

+###->Arena Specialists (B.Arena, P.Arena, Battle Stadium)<-
+These units shine the most in Arena modes.

+- Misaki
+- Magical Girl Kasumi
+- Ranger Rin
+- Inori
+- Rima
+- Mifuyu
+- Saren
+- Pecorine
+- Shizuru
+- Aoi
+- Kurumi
+- Yuki
+- Kyouka
+- Kasumi
+- Oedo Mitsuki
+- Mahiru

+For a more general list on permanent or limited targets to roll on, check out [this rentry.](https://rentry.org/pcrgGeneralizedInfo)

+##-> Coin Shops <-
+These shops allow you to exchange your earned coins from various game modes, in order to obtain memory shards for your girls.

+1. Dungeon: Maho, Yukari, Nozomi
+2. B.Arena: Monika, Tamaki
+3. P.Arena:  Anna, S.Chika
+4. Clan Battle: Makoto, Io

-##->Tips and Suggestions for beginners<-
+##->Tips for beginners<-

-- Always keep Ames and Neneka leveled
-- Once reaching level 50, you can skip the story for around 12k gems and a ton of rewards including a UE growsphere.
-Use this on Neneka once she hits rank 7.
-This will allow you to level her UE at no cost, until it reaches level 240.
+- Once reaching level 50, you can skip the story for around 12k gems and a ton of rewards.
 - Complete the easy versions of the training dummy gargoyles for easy 100 gems and 1 large heart per.
 There are 5 in total, but do the first 3.
 - Spark at least 1 unit from the 72 hour banner, unless there's another prifes banner going on.
 - After hitting level 291, the best way to power level is through side stories.
 This is because the hard nodes cost 10 stamina each, but give 16, 16, 18,18, 20 EXP each.
 Only use this method if you absolutely have to power level as hard as possible.
-- Be patient when it comes to progression.
-CB is generally designed for late game/end game players, so don't kick yourself for not being able to contribute immediately.
-You'll get there.
-- You can borrow a max level Princess Kyaru or Christina to 1p bosses in T1/T2 to still contribute as a new player.
-There's no level restrictions on CB borrows, so having a max level player in your clan to provide these for you can make a huge difference.
-- Request equips as often as possible.
 - If you want to remain low level to cash in on sub 200 x3 Hard/normal nodes: Don't claim mission rewards from Dailies aside from the ones that give gems, after you hit level 50.
 The trade-off here is staying lower-level and not getting to clear content due to that.
 This is just preference and can lead to losing out on clearing current content, or growing fast enough to clear near future content.
 - To fund the early Dungeon 6 Stars, you'll want to clear the worlds up to 57-14 in order to get EX6 unlocked.
 The nodes scale to your level, but the rewards are based on the dungeon.
 This means you'll have access to a large amount of dungeon coins
-- Unlock Lvl 16 Mana/EXP exploration quests as soon as possible.
+- Unlock Lvl 17 Mana/EXP exploration quests as soon as possible.
 - Clearing side stories earlier will grant players general growspheres, allowing characters to be leveled for free.
 - If you're running low on guild house furniture coins, consider only upgrading the stamina furniture and liking as many guild houses until you hit the cap for daily coins.
 You can collect up to 50 per day (10 likes).

-##->Recommended Hard nodes to farm<-
-Here are some good targets to take advantage of your x3 Hard bonuses as a new player.
-Be careful not to farm some of their nodes in side stories by accident.
-You can if you want, but obviously they won't be getting x3 hard bonuses.

-###->Great everywhere<-
-- Djeeta (2 Nodes)
-- Monika (3 Nodes in Side Story, but also through Arena shop)

-###->CB Specialists<-
-- Ruka (1 Node)
-- Arisa (2 Nodes)
-- Jun (2 Nodes, 3 Nodes in Side Story)
-- Angel Yori (1 Node)
-- Eriko (8 Nodes, 2 in Side Story)
-- Magical Monika (1 Node)
-- Shefi (1 Node)
-- Tomo (1 Node, 5 Nodes in Side Story)
-- Cinderella Maho (1 Node)
-- Oedo Yuki (1 Node)
-- Noire Kuuka (1 Node)
-- Noire Io (1 Node)
-- Shiori (9 Nodes)

-###->Arena Specialists<-
-- Misaki (8 Nodes, 2 Nodes in Side Story)
-- Magical Girl Kasumi (1 Node)
-- Ranger Rin (1 Node)
-- Inori (1 Node)
-- Rima (7 Nodes)
-- Mifuyu (8 Nodes, 2 in Side Story)
-- Ninon (3 Nodes)
-- Saren (3 Nodes, 5 in Side Stories)
-- Pecorine (8 Nodes)
-- Shizuru (3 Nodes, 2 Nodes in Side Story)
-- Aoi (8 Nodes, 2 in Side Story)
-- Kurumi (8 Nodes, 2 in Side Story)
-- Yuki (8 Nodes, 2 in Side Story)
-- Kyouka (1 Node, 2 in Side Story)
-- Kasumi (1 Node, 5 in side stories)
-- Oedo Mitsuki (1 Node)
-- Mahiru (9 Nodes, 2 in Side Story)

-##->Recommended Side Story Nodes <-
-These are some good units that are available in Side Stories.
-Node that all Weflares in Side Stories have 3 nodes, 5 attempts per day.
-Each attempt is 10 stamina and players are unable to reset Side Story nodes.
-Anyone not on this list, is just a bond story stat stick.

-###->Great everywhere<-
-- Summer Kokkoro

-###->CB Specialists<-
-- Christmas Yukari
-- Working Clothes Tamaki
-- Cinderella Rima
-- Christmas Mahiru

-###->Arena Specialists<-
-- New Years Muimi

-##-> Coin Shops <-

-There are various coin shops that have currency gathered
+- Be patient when it comes to progression.
+- Request equips as often as possible.

 ##->Frequently Asked Questions<-